Former Trump administration officials, from Bannon to Comey

 Steve Bannon

-On Aug.
-18, Steve Bannon was removed from his position as White House chief strategist.
+Steve Bannon was removed from his position as White House chief strategist on Aug.
+18.

-The White House said of Bannon's departure, "White House Chief of Staff John Kelly and Steve Bannon have mutually agreed today would be Steve's last day.
-We are grateful for his service and wish him the best."
+"White House Chief of Staff John Kelly and Steve Bannon have mutually agreed today would be Steve's last day.
+We are grateful for his service and wish him the best,” the White House said in a statement.

-The former Breitbart News chief joined Trump's presidential campaign and was later appointed to a senior adviser role after Trump won the election.
+The notorious Breitbart News chief joined Trump's presidential campaign and was later appointed to a senior adviser role after Trump won the election.

+Questions about Bannon’s future in the Trump administration abounded following the president’s controversial response to the deadly violence in Charlottesville, Va., during a white nationalist rally.

-Following the protests in Charlottesville, Va., Trump said of Bannon at a press conference, “I like him.
+“I like him.
 He’s a good man.
-He’s not a racist … but we’ll see what happens with Mr. Bannon.”
+He’s not a racist … but we will see what happens with Mr. Bannon,” Trump said a press conference a few days before his removal.

+A White House aide told Fox News that Bannon’s ouster wasn’t sudden; he submitted his resignation in writing several weeks prior, the aide said.

 Sebastian Gorka

-On Aug.
-25, the White House announced that Sebastian Gorka, Trump's national security aide, has left his post.
+The White House announced that Sebastian Gorka, deputy assistant to Trump, was no longer a part of the administration during a Friday evening news dump on Aug.
+25.

-White House officials told Fox News that Gorka did not resign, but confirmed he "no longer works” at the White House.
+White House officials told Fox News that Gorka did not resign but confirmed that he “no longer works” with the administration.

+However, Gorka insisted to the Washington Examiner that he did actually resign.

-Gorka, a former editor for Breitbart News, joined the administration as a counterterrorism adviser, but he operated outside of the National Security Council.
+A former Breitbart news editor, Gorka joined the Trump administration as a counterterrorism adviser and assisted with national security policy decisions alongside Bannon, according to White House sources.

-Gorka was a controversial figure in Trump’s administration.
-Democrats accused the former editor of having ties to white supremacist groups and he was a close ally to Bannon.
+Like others, Gorka was a controversial figure in the Trump administration and was accused of having ties to white supremacist groups.
+Also like Bannon, Gorka is expected to return to Breitbart.

-Last week, Rep. Adam Schiff, D-Calif., called for Gorka to be fired along with policy adviser Stephen Miller following the white supremacist rally that occurred earlier this month in Charlottesville, Va.